drckf/paysage/docs/batch.md

-chunksize
-Returns the sample count that will fit in allowed_mem, given the shape of the table.
+chunksize<br />Returns the sample count that will fit in allowed_mem,<br />given the shape of the table.

 ## class DataShuffler
-DataShuffler
-Shuffles data in an HDF5 file.
-Synchronized shuffling between tables (with matching numbers of rows).
+DataShuffler<br />Shuffles data in an HDF5 file.<br />Synchronized shuffling between tables (with matching numbers of rows).
 ### \_\_init\_\_
 ```py